MaKhandare/aoc2024/README.md

 Still not happy with my Part 1, because it's just a for loop for every of the 8 directions.
 Maybe I'll come back to that.

+Update: I did come back to that.
+Instead of having 8 for loops, I now have a direction array and iterate over that.

 ## Day 05